HadrienMarcellin/Road_detection/README.md

 The project depends on many external libraries that help us compute tough tasks.
 Here is the list of which your environment must satisfy before you run the code.

 - `numpy` : Allows different kind of operations on multi-dimensional arrays.
-- `imageio`: Allows to load and save images.
 - `Keras` : Allows a simplified use of 'Tensorflow' library.
 - `Tensorflow` : Allows to model and train a neural network
 - `matplotlib` : Allows to display results under graphs or images.
 It ùalso provide tools to load images.